Skip to Main Content

 Sometimes you find an article, but can't open the full text.
 If that happens, you still have several options:

-• If you are searching on the open Web (i.e. through Google), you can download the URSUS Proxy Bookmarklet.
+• If you are searching on the open Web (i.e. through Google), you can download the UMS Proxy Bookmarklet.
 Once you have this downloaded, if you find an article you are asked to pay for, you can click on the Bookmarklet to see if Fogler Library has free access.

 • If you still can't find the full text, you can use Fogler's free Interlibrary Loan service to request a copy of the article, which generally takes 24 hours.
 You first need to set up your free account, by clicking on Create an Account.
 Then you choose the format of the information you want to request (i.e. New Request/Article) and fill out the form.